psd401/jocular-kangaroo/docs/DEPLOYMENT.md

 - AWS CLI: `aws cloudformation describe-stacks --stack-name <stack-name>`

 ### Export Name Conflicts
-If you see errors about export names already being used (e.g., by AIStudio stacks), the JockularKangaroo stacks use prefixed export names to avoid conflicts.
+If you see errors about export names already being used (e.g., by other project stacks), the JockularKangaroo stacks use prefixed export names to avoid conflicts.
 All exports are prefixed with "JockularKangaroo-".